-The Summer 2022 season began on 28th March 2021 (0100hrs local) and ends on 31st October 2021 (0159hrs local).
-Figure 32 depicts the planned and actual usage for the first week of the summer season 2022.
+The Summer 2022 season began on 27th March 2022 (0100hrs local) and will end on 30th October 2022 (0159hrs local).
+Figure 32 depicts the planned and actual usage for the summer season thus far.

-Figure 33 provides a breakdown of the flights either avoiding the night quota period (avoided) or using unplanned quota usage (non-dispensed).
-"Avoided" includes flights which had been scheduled to operate during night quota period but operated during the day or shoulder period.
-Dispensations for unscheduled night movements were not applied to any of the flights in the 2022 summer season so far.
+Figure 33 provides a breakdown of the number of flights either avoiding the night quota period (avoided) or using unplanned quota usage (non-dispensed).
+GAL have applied for 264 dispensations for unscheduled night movements in the Summer 2022 season so far, mainly due to delays caused by unforeseen ATC disruption, such as thunderstorms over central Europe, IT outages and controller sickness.